coderefinery/mma/_episodes/02-overview.md

 ---

 ## Section

-There exist several technologies which make this possible:
+There exist several technologies which make it possible to couple Python and compiled libraries:

-* SWIG
+- SWIG
-* F2PY
+- Boost
-* Boost
+- F2PY
-* Pybind11
+- Cython
-* Cython
+- Pybind11

 Simplified Wrapper and Interface Generator (SWIG) is a tool that simplifies the two step process of making a wrapper and generating a interface which makes the